-How to Increase Staff Engagement and Ownership Over Business ProcessesLynn Dudenhoefer
+How to Increase Staff Engagement and Ownership Over Business ProcessesCarma Evans

 Triaster customers who are keen to increase staff engagement with their Business Processes tend to ask the same question: “How do I get people to take ownership of their processes?”
-Fortunately, having implemented Business Management Systems in various business arenas over many years, we have some golden rules to help you to achieve just that.
+This article will explain how your organisation can achieve just that.

 Ownership and Accountability Issues

-It is much easier to get people to take ownership of their processes if they have played a part in helping to document them in the form of a process map.
-This can be done with their team acting as the subject matter experts.
+It is much easier to get people to take ownership of their processes if they know what they are, and even more so if they have played a part in capturing and documenting them.

-For more information on process mapping, please read our article: Process Mapping: who does it and why?
+A very common way to document a process is by process mapping.
+For information on process mapping, please read our article: Process Mapping: who does it and why?

-To do this, compile a list of the Process Owners in your organisation and attach these names, or their corresponding job roles to the process maps.
-This way, the person responsible for the process is absolutely clear - to everyone.
+With process maps, the Process Owner can be captured in the metadata.
+This just means adding specific data to your process maps about who the Process Owner is so that this is clearly identified and visible.
+To do this, compile a list of the Process Owners in your organisation and attach their corresponding job roles to the process maps.
+This way, the person responsible for the process is absolutely clear - to everyone, including them!

 Having established who your Process Owners are, it is important to communicate what is expected of them.
 Your Process Owners will have all sorts of improvement ideas in mind and the ability to drive them forward will drive engagement and ownership.
 However, a framework approach is needed to ensure that improvements are in line with the overall business strategy and approach.
 For example: